purity-tests/.github/profile/readme.md

 In today’s diverse workforce, workplace discrimination remains a pressing issue despite decades of legal reforms and awareness efforts.

-Each year, the EEOC receives hundreds of complaints regarding discrimination, showing that the issue of bias in the workplace continues to linger at all job levels and in several industries.

 Workplace discrimination occurs when employees are unfairly treated because of personal characteristics such as race, gender, age, disability, religion, or sexual orientation.

 In the workplace, the [Race Purity Test](https://racepuritytest.net/) has evolved from a justification for exclusion and segregation to essentially advocating for inclusion, equality, and dignity across all domains.